adyeths/u2o/README.md

 The output validates against the OSIS 2.1.1 schema.
 No markup errors are reported by osis2mod when generating modules for any of the bibles that I have access to at this time.

-I've tested it and it works fine with recent versions of both python2 and python3.
-It works but runs a lot slower with pypy and jython as well.
+I've tested it and it works fine with recent versions of python3.
+It works but runs a lot slower with pypy3.
+Will **NOT** work with python2.

 # The Alternatives